Chico is a small city in Northern California. The city is in Butte County, roughly 90 miles north of the state’s capital, Sacramento.

 Address: 625 Esplanade, Chico, CA 95926

 The Gateway Science Museum offers many hands-on exhibits.
-With a major focus on technology, robotics, and space, this Chico museum is a great place to spend a few hours with kids in tow.
+With a major focus on technology, robotics, and space, this Chico museum is a great place to spend a few hours with kids.
 And it is the perfect place to cool off or stay dry in inclement weather.

-A few permanent exhibits include interactive discussions on earthquakes and their association with electricity or a hands-on experience on the formation of fossils.
+A few permanent exhibits include interactive discussions on earthquakes and their association with electricity or hands-on experience in forming fossils.
 Visitors are also welcome in the fossil lab, where resident scientists prepare newly found fossils for study and display.

-Nearby, the Tea Bar and Fusion Cafe serves light meals, smoothies, and hot teas for a refreshing stop.
+Nearby, the Tea Bar and Fusion Cafe serve light meals, smoothies, and hot teas for a refreshing stop.
 Or if cravings are more towards hamburgers, Mom’s is a great American restaurant.